evanovar/RobloxAccountManager/README.md

 ## 📄 License

 This project is open source and available under the [GPL 3.0 License](LICENSE).

-## Troubleshooting

-### Browser Won't Open
-- Ensure Google Chrome is installed
-- Check that ChromeDriver is compatible with your Chrome version
-- Restart the application (ChromeDriver auto-updates)

-### Login Not Detected
-- Make sure you complete the full login process
-- Wait for the page to fully load after login
-- The detection timeout is 5 minutes (300 seconds)

-### Import Errors
-- Install all requirements: `pip install -r requirements.txt`
-- Ensure you're using Python 3.7 or newer

-### Encryption/Decryption Issues
-- If you get "Decryption failed" error, your data may have been encrypted on a different computer
-- Hardware-based encryption is tied to your specific machine
-- Reinstalling Windows or changing hardware (CPU, motherboard) will break decryption
-- **There is no recovery method** - always backup your unencrypted data before major system changes

 ## 📚 Frequently Asked Questions (FAQ)